CompareAudionotes vs Granola

 Choose Audionotes if...

-You want stronger export flexibility and mixed-media workflows
+You need flexible inputs and stronger export flexibility for mixed-media workflows

-You want one system for ideas, meetings, content drafting, and personal knowledge capture
+You want one system for ideas, meetings, content drafting, and personal capture

 Choose Granola if...

-You want calendar-connected meeting notes and CRM-adjacent workflows
+You want calendar-connected notes and local-first privacy with no cloud audio

 You mainly work on Mac and iPhone rather than across every platform